overte-org/overte-docs-sphinx/source/script/get-started-with-scripting.rst

 JavaScript Basics in Overte
 -----------------------------

-Overte scripting runs on a JavaScript engine that is provided with Qt.
+Overte scripting runs on the V8 scripting engine, with support for both javascript and WebAssembly.
+To access the Overte API you will need to use Javascript.

 .. note:: Note that any functionality that runs around web pages (such as cookies, local storages, or databases) does not work with 3D environments such as Overte.
 For this reason, you cannot use JavaScript frameworks such as Angular, React, Express, jQuery, Vue, etc.